Our History

 Enrollment began to decline in the 1970s and continued to decline through the 1980s.
 The bottom of the decline was reached in 1989 when total enrollment stood at 7,452.
 The configuration of schools then stood at eleven elementary schools, one middle school, and two high schools.

-Jordan Middle School has since been reopened as enrollment has increased, and in September 1998, a twelfth elementary school, Barron Park, was opened.
-In August 2001, Terman Middle School reopened as a third middle school.
+Jordan Middle School was reopened in 1991 as enrollment has increased, and in September 1998, a twelfth elementary school, Barron Park, was opened.
+In 2001, Terman Middle School reopened as a third middle school.